rideau-info.com

 The Henry Howard Burgess Affair

 An issue that helped to cloud Colonel By’s reputation was the Henry Howard Burgess affair.
 Burgess was a young man hired as a clerk in the Engineering Office of the Rideau Canal in 1826.
-He was hired based on references from his godfather, Colonel Howard of the 23rd lancers and also from the Anglican Bishop of Quebec.
+He was hired based on references from his godfather, Colonel Howard of the 23rd Lancers and also from the Anglican Bishop of Québec.
 He seems to have been a good and diligent worker up until about November of 1829.
-At that time he asked for a letter of recommendation from By, which Colonel By quickly provided.
+At that time he asked for a letter of recommendation, which Colonel By quickly provided.
 His work habits deteriorated from that point on, he became prone to public drunkenness and violent outbursts.
-He submitted a letter of resignation to By on January 2, 1830, which By did not accept.
+He submitted a letter of resignation to Colonel By on January 2, 1830, which Colonel By did not accept.
 Burgess’ erratic behaviour intensified, By’s staff reported many incidents of insubordination and missed duty.
 His behaviour caused Burgess to be thrown out of several lodging houses in Bytown.
-On March 31, 1830, By dismissed Burgess on the basis of “neglect of duty.”
+On March 31, 1830, Colonel By dismissed Burgess on the basis of “neglect of duty.”

-Burgess protested his dismissal and demanded that he be paid up to the end of his contract period; August, 1831.
-His demand was turned down and nothing more of him was heard of Burgess until November 1830.
-He again demanded payment, but this time added the threat that he would inform By’s superiors that By was misusing public funds.
-Payment was again refused and so in April 1831 he made good on his threat, writing to the Board of Ordnance, accusing By of inappropriate use of public funds.
+Burgess protested his dismissal and demanded that he be paid up to the end of his contract period, August 1831.
+His demand was turned down and nothing more was heard of Burgess until November 1830.
+He again demanded payment, but this time added the threat that he would inform Colonel By’s superiors that Colonel By was misusing public funds.
+Payment was again refused and so in April 1831 he made good on his threat, writing to the Board of Ordnance, accusing Colonel By of inappropriate use of public funds.

 The following is the text from the actual treasury minute of May 25, 1832.
 It was never officially communicated to By, he was to first see this in the papers after he returned to England.